Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

     </type>
 ```

-We will use `XPickList` component from the `Xomega.Framework.Blazor` package, which has two lists and *Add/Remove* buttons to move items from one list to another.
+We will use the [`XPickList`](../../framework/blazor/controls#xpicklist) component from the `Xomega.Framework.Blazor` package, which has two lists and the *Add/Remove* buttons to move items from one list to another.

-## Grouping into Sales tab
+## Grouping into the Sales tab

 Next, we'll follow the technique for grouping fields in a child panel that we described earlier.

 ### Defining child data object

-We will first declare a new data object in the model with a class `SalesOrderSalesObject`, and will add it as a child of the `SalesOrderObject` under the name `sales`, as shown below.
+We will first declare a new data object in the model with a class `SalesOrderSalesObject` and will add it as a child of the `SalesOrderObject` under the name `sales`, as shown below.

 ```xml title="sales_order.xom"
   <xfk:data-objects>